Open a Bank Account in Malaysia

 According to the local legislation, foreigners must have a Malaysian work permit in order to be able to open a bank account; our company formation specialists can offer more details on this subject.

-Required documents for opening a bank account in Malaysia
+Required documents for opening a bank account in Malaysia in 2021

 Foreign businessmen who set up companies in Malaysia can open bank accounts if they provide the following set of documents, which are compulsory for most of the banks: